snipsco/nlp-workshops/README.md

 # NLP Workshops
-Introduction and tutorial about Natural Language Processing
+Introduction and tutorial about Natural Language Processing.
+This is meant to be presented at the Data For Good meetup, it will be extended over time.

 ##Requirements